StanislavNikolov/NodeShooter/README.md

 * Auto performance tuner - when the server realises it can't keep up with the load, cut some corners where needed.
 * Document the communication protocol.
+* Change scoreboard.
+Maybe rewrite the current one, or replace it completely with html tables floating above the canvas.